-In the 1920's an American chiropractor /osteopath, Dr Conklin postulated that epilepsy was caused by toxic chemicals in the brain, and put patients on long fasts of up to three weeks.
+In the 1920's an American osteopath, Dr Conklin, postulated that epilepsy was caused by toxic chemicals in the brain, and put patients on long fasts of up to three weeks.
 Pretty extreme, I think you will agree, but the results were impressive, and despite his critics, considerable interest ensued.

 This produces a state known as ketosis, in which the body is forced to derive energy from body protein and fat in the absence of any dietary calories.
-Exactly how ketosis helps epilepsy is still not known, and much research is currently being done.
+Exactly how this process helps epilepsy is still not known, and much research is currently being done.

 However, some clinics continued the use of the Ketogenic diet, one of which was the Johns Hopkins clinic.
 What really got the ball rolling was enormous interest generated by the successful treatment of Charlie Abrahams, son of a famous Hollywood producer, who despite medication suffered from uncontrollable seizures.
 Charlie's father then produced a film, First, Do No Harm , featuring Meryl Streep.
 Roughly 30% of children on the ketogenic diet had either no seizures, or they were 90% lessened.
 Most remain well controlled after returning to a 'normal' diet.

 The rest is history.
 The surge in interest in the Ketogenic diet, not just for seizures but for all neurological diseases soared.
 And for weight loss.

 My own belief is that the ketogenic diet in its many forms is definitely not for well people whose weight is normal.
 It means far too much animal protein in the diet, known to cause malignant tumours, and in any case we eat new potatoes and corn daily from the garden, on top of our easy sourdough bread recipe and have not put on any weight.
 It's the refined starches that are the devil and that is most food that comes in a box, and supermarket bread too.